Brothers and Sisters

 Additional Plus‘

-After I learned that my original ZX Spectrum didn’t bear the 25 years of no operation too well, I still wanted to test the rest of my ZX Spectrum peripherals, my software tapes and ZX Microdrive cartridges.
+After I learned that my original ZX Spectrum didn’t bear the 25 years of no operation too well, I still wanted to test the rest of my ZX Spectrum peripherals, my software tapes and ZX Microdrive cartridges (and what else was found in my old storage boxes).

 Thus I decided to look for a replacement board.
-By chance I ended this task with having two additional ZX Spectrum +; one came even with a caring glue and duct tape attached ZX Interface 1.
+By chance I ended this task with having two additional ZX Spectrum+; one came even with a caring glue and duct tape attached ZX Interface 1.
 I’ll call those siblings of my ZX Spectrum „Paul“ and „Linda“ respectively.
 Both are Issue 6A board revisions.
-While Paul is a real ZX Spectrum + Linda features a ZX Spectrum + Upgrade case (read: no serial number attached but the word „Upgrade“).
+While Paul is a real ZX Spectrum+ Linda features a ZX Spectrum+ Upgrade case (read: no serial number attached at the bottom side of the computer but the word „Upgrade“).

 One after another I connected the computers to my display device and switched them on – and both came up just nicely!
 Wow, that was long time ago since I saw a working, colourful and beeping ZX Spectrum!
 Nice!